-The FDA clearly states that mainstream CBD edibles and dietary supplements are not a possibility because of laws established in the Food, Drug and Cosmetic Act.
+The FDA clearly states that mainstream CBD edibles and dietary supplements are not a possibility because of precedent established in the Food, Drug and Cosmetic Act.
 Since CBD and THC are ingredients in pharmaceutical medications, they can’t be marketed as non-prescription ingredients in foods or dietary supplements.

 Before the farm bill attempted to establish clarity concerning CBD and hemp, CBD companies were selling their products online with little issue.
 Now, after the farm bill, things are somehow getting even more confusing.

 CBD is technically legal, so the FDA should start regulating any consumable products containing CBD.
 Here’s where things get a little confusing.
 The FDA doesn’t regulate THC edibles in dispensaries since they aren’t sold in federally legal establishments nor are they federally legal products; the FDA doesn’t touch products in licensed dispensaries.
 Now that CBD is legal and federally-licensed stores like restaurants are selling CBD edibles, the FDA is getting involved.
 CBD edibles were being sold online and in shops, with little legal or FDA interference, just months ago.
 What’s going to happen to them now?